DataAnalyticsinStudentHands/HNETDataMaps/README.md

-# HNETDataMaps
+# HNETDataMaps Client

-This is a development repository for a data processing framework for atmospheric sensors.
+This is the web frontend for a data processing framework for atmospheric sensors who can monitor and edit their data.

 The documentation for end users can be found in the Wiki.